Diabetes and bread don’t seem to go in the same sentence, do they?

 And remember, you can always stop eating bread altogether.
 That will always remain the best choice.

-But for all of you out there who find you simply cannot go without some bread at least once in a while (or even on a daily basis if controlled) then all you need to do is make a choice from the list of low GI, low carb options we’ve provided you.
+But for all of you out there who find you simply cannot go without some bread at least once in a while (or even daily if controlled) then all you need to do is choose from the list of low GI, low carb options we’ve provided you.

 And the many more you can find if you are inquisitive.